dalekatwork/currency-pricer/README.md

 - Responsive design

 **Scope for future updates**
-1. Currently all data is fetched from api.
+1. Currently frontend defines types and all the trading pairs, prices and last updated times are all fetched from the backend.
-2. Added functionality to add more trading pairs, and fetch their data in realtime.
+2. Added functionality to add more trading pairs, and fetch their data in realtime

+    **Known Issue:** When adding new pairs, it is possible that you will hit API rate limit and be not able to fetch even the first value of the trading pair.
 3. When you add a pair, the reverse of that pair is also added from the backend api.
 4. [TODO] Add a feature to deactivate trading pair or delete them completely.
+This functionality can be placed on the cards as two click menu item.

 ## Backend (Crypto Price API)

-### Features

-1. Caching and auto-update mechanism for 30 minute period
-2. Trading pair support
-3. Error handling for hitting 429 on the CoinGecko API source
-4. DB handled currently using a sqlite3 db file (for the scope of this task).
-  a.
-[TODO] Needs to be extracted out as a standalone RDS or Datastore service so that docker rm doesnt remove the historical data

 ### API Endpoints